Monviech/os-caddy-plugin/README.md

 # How to build from source:
 - As build system use a FreeBSD 13.2 - https://github.com/opnsense/tools
 - Use xcaddy to build your own caddy binary.
-Even better - use curl and the caddy download website. https://caddyserver.com/download
+[Readme](https://github.com/Monviech/os-caddy-plugin/blob/main/usr/local/bin/README.md)
 - Check the +MANIFEST file and put all dependant files into the right paths on your build system.
 Make sure to check your own file hashes with ```sha256 /path/to/file```.
 - Use ```pkg create -M ./+MANIFEST``` in the folder of the ```+MANIFEST``` file.
 - For os-caddy.pkg make sure you have the OPNsense tools build system properly set up.